WTCSC/binary-calculator-WaxBoy/README.md

 Your solution will be tested against various test cases including edge cases, invalid inputs, and all four arithmetic operations.

  -->

+Usage:

+Run using the function binary_calculator(bin1, bin2, operator), which requires 3 parameters: Two 8-bit numbers (Only 0's and/or 1's) and an operator ('+', '-', '*', or '/').

+"Error" error is thrown if:
+* 'operator' is not '+', '-', '*', or '/'
+* 'bin1' or 'bin2' is not 8 characters in length.
+* 'bin1' or 'bin2' consists of anything other than 0's and/or 1's

+"Overflow" error is thrown if:

+Code: